emilianozublena/emilianozublena/README.md

 ### Hi there 👋
 Iʼm Emiliano Zublena, a passionate Software Engineer native from Argentina.
-I have been creating software since 15yrs old :underage: , started with Basic, Dolphin, Pascal and the likes, moved to the PHP world, danced with Javascript(and NodeJS) and currently in an intense love relationship with Golang -which if you haven't tried, i soooo urge you to try it-
+I have been creating software since 15yrs old :underage:

 - :free:  Started working as a freelance/consultant and building teams for startups in Argentina
 - :busts_in_silhouette:  Co-founded my startup (Nubazon) which provided a SaaS for building e-commerce websites for small entrepreneurs